-Professional Obligations to Discuss with the Teacher Candidate a.
-Strike Policy for Teacher Candidates
+Professional Obligations to Discuss with the Teacher Candidate

 There are some professional considerations we would like you to discuss with your Teacher Candidate so that they are aware that you will support them in their professional growth and commitments to the teaching profession.
 We recognize that our Teacher Candidates are guests at their school site and we encourage them to remember that they are essentially on an interview every day.